deepakn97/deepakn97.github.io/_posts/2019-05-15-Knowledge-Base-Relation-Prediction.markdown

 Here we will present our ACL 2019 work on [Knowledge Base Attention Network](https://arxiv.org/abs/1906.01195), novel neural network architecture which operates on Knowledge Graphs and learns to extract more expressive feature representations for entities and relations.
 Our model also addresses the shortcomings of previous methods like ConvKB, ConvE, RGCN, TransE, DistMult and ComplEx.

+The code for this publication is provided [here](https://github.com/deepakn97/relationPrediction).
+We will discuss how to reproduce the results given in the paper at the end of this post.

 ### Graph Convolution Networks

 Convolutional Neural Networks (CNNs) have helped in significantly improving the state-of-the-art in Computer Vision research.
 Image data can be seen as a *spatial grid* which is highly rigid (each pixel is connected to it's 8 neighboring pixels).
 The CNNs exploit the rigidity and regular connectivity pattern of image data and thus gives us an effective and trivial method to implement convolution operator.